All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 These conversation starters can help you explore whether Ozempic is right for you:

-• My current medications are not fully controlling my metabolic markers.
+• My current medications aren't fully controlling my metabolic markers.
 Could adding Ozempic help?

 • I am interested in a medication that addresses both my blood sugar and my weight.
 What are your thoughts on semaglutide?